 Please do not utilize the “rush” service in sending your test scores to Columbia; doing so does not speed up the processing of your test scores.
 We obtain all testing via a secure web site to which we are provided access by the appropriate testing agency.

 Columbia reserves the right to not evaluate a candidate whose scores are not reported directly by the testing agency.
 We are unable to guarantee that any scores from tests taken after the deadlines will arrive in time to be reviewed.

 Columbia’s Testing Policy for Score Choice

 Applicants may select the Score Choice option for the SAT or choose to submit specific ACT composite scores.
 However, it should be noted that the application review process for Columbia College and The Fu Foundation School of Engineering and Applied Science is rooted in the belief that students are dynamic, multi-faceted individuals who cannot be defined by any single factor to determine their suitability for admission.
-When evaluating applicants, we consider only the highest testing results reported from individual sections of the SAT and the two highest required SAT Subject Tests or the highest Composite on the ACT.
+When evaluating applicants, we consider the highest testing results reported from individual sections of the SAT and the ACT ("superscoring").
 We are always seeking to give students the greatest opportunity to showcase their academic talents and hoping to make the testing experience as stress-free as possible.
-We encourage applicants to take those examinations no more than twice, but we do not penalize applicants for exceeding that recommendation.
+We encourage applicants to take these examinations no more than twice, but we do not penalize applicants for exceeding that recommendation.